Mount Kanlaon volcano erupts sending 3-mile ash plume into the sky - KESQ

 Images on social media showed an ash cloud shooting into the starry night sky.
 Others showed a thick blanket of ash covering surrounding villages.

-Over 60 flights from three domestic carriers were cancelled overnight, impacting over 5,000 passengers, according to the Civil Aviation Authority of the Philippines.
+Over 60 flights from three domestic carriers were canceled overnight, impacting over 5,000 passengers, according to the Civil Aviation Authority of the Philippines.

 The Bacolod-Silay Airport resumed operations by 11 a.m. on Tuesday but passengers are expected to face delays.